KamilKandzia/kamilkandzia.github.io/index.markdown

 # Hello!
 Let me bring through my webpage but at the beginning some word about me.

-I'm Kamil, currently working in one of the largest Polish banks.
+I'm Kamil, currently working in the largest ecommerce platform in Poland as the Data Analyst.

 During my bachelor studies, I realized that I want to do something other than work in the factory as an automation control engineer.
 For my bachelor thesis ("Comparison of algorithms and structures for processing biomedical data"), I used Matlab to create the application with GUI.
 It had some statistician function, and that gave me some fun of working with big data files.
 At my university, a new "Data Science" course has been created, which was in the English language, so I chose it for the master's studies.
 During this course, I learn a lot about statistics, processing data and images, classifiers, big data environment, and data visualization.